JoshOlorunseun/Data-Analysis-with-Python/README.md

 It was also slightly modified for the purposes of this course.
 For this project, I utilized JupyterLab running on the Cloud in IBM Skills Network Labs environment.

+It uses python codes to do data-cleaning, analyse data and create models for price prediction, evaluate and refine models.
+Major activities covered include:

+Numerical representation of data using correlation, linear and polynomial regression, R-Squared values, etc Graphical representation of data using boxplot, and seaborn's regplot.
+Model refinement suing ridge regression object.
+Polynomial transform of training and test data, etc.